voidranjer/higgs-audio/team09/llm.md

 - walter: Narrator - This character is not part of the game.
 Use "[walter]" to narrate each scene.
 - liam: Liam - Gruff, stubborn, and principled; speaks in curt, booming tones.
-- christine: Christine - Optimistic, naïve, and friendly; singsong manner and bubbly laughter.
+- marge: Marge - American horse surgeon.
+Optimistic, naïve, and friendly; singsong manner and bubbly laughter.
+- arab_dad: Ahmed - Arabic lawyer.
+Always providing unsolicited advice, sometimes dogmatic.
-- peter: Peter - The train conductor.
+- peter: Peter - The American train conductor.
 Peter is nervous, eccentric, and anxious; jittery speech that trembles and stutters.
-- trump: Donald - talkative, and nosy; upbeat, rambling voice with expressive inflections.
+- pastor: Emmanuel - Pastor from Nigeria.
+Talkative and nosy; upbeat, rambling voice with expressive inflections.
+Very optimistic person.
-- obiwan: Professor Edith Crane – Intellectual, blunt, and impatient; crisp and matter-of-fact delivery.
+- obiwan: Professor Edith Crane – Scottish.
+Intellectual, blunt, and impatient; crisp and matter-of-fact delivery.

 # Scene and Setting